-- The drive to acquire – the desire to collect material and immaterial things, like a car, or influence.
+- Acquire – the desire to collect material and immaterial things, like a car, or influence.

-- The drive to bond – The desire to be loved and feel valued in our relationships with others.
+- Bond – the desire to be loved and feel valued in our relationships with others.

-- The drive to learn – the desire to satisfy our curiosity.
+- Learn – the desire to satisfy our curiosity.

-- The drive to defend – the desire to protect ourselves, our loved ones and our property.
+- Defend – the desire to protect ourselves, our loved ones and our property.

 These basic drives have helped in our survival as a species.
 But, what drives us beyond mere survival?
-How do we go from survive to thrive?
+And how do we go from surviving to thriving?